archesproject/arches-docs/docs/installing/projects-and-packages.rst

     python manage.py packages -o load_package -s https://github.com/package/archive/branch.zip -db

+	Are any of these destructive?
--db    `true` to run setup_db to rebuild your database. default = 'false' -ow    `overwrite` to overwrite concepts and collections. default = 'ignore' -st    `stage` to stage concepts and collections. default = 'stage' -s     a path to a zipfile located on github or locally -o     operation name
+-db    `true` to run setup_db to rebuild your database. default = 'false' -ow    `overwrite` to overwrite concepts and collections. default = 'ignore'

+-st    `stage` to stage concepts and collections. default = 'stage'

+	This requires at least a link to "load to github"!
+-s     a path to a zipfile located on github or locally

+	Operaations?
+-o     operation name
+-y     accept defaults (will overwrite existing branches and system settings with those in the package)

+	What does this mean: "object's regular `save` method"?
--y     accept defaults (will overwrite existing branches and system settings with those in the package) -bulk  uses `bulk_save` methods which run faster but don't call an object's regular `save` method -dev	 loads three test users
+-bulk  uses `bulk_save` methods which run faster but don't call an object's regular `save` method -dev	 loads three test users

+	How do I decide on this?
 If you do not pass the `-db True` to the load_package command, your database will not be recreated.

+	Id?
 If you already have resource models and branches with the same id as those you are importing, you will be prompted to confirm whether you would like to keep or overwrite each model or branch.

 If you pass the `-bulk` argument, know that any resource instances that rely on functions to dynamically create/edit tiles will not be called during package load.
 Additionally, some logging statements may not print to console during import of reference data.
 Whereas the default `save` methods create an edit in the edit history for each individual tile created, `-bulk` will instead create a single edit for all tiles, of type: "bulk_create".
 Resource creation will still be individually saved to edit history.